discord-net/Discord.Net/README.md

 ## Known Issues

 ### WebSockets (Win7 and earlier)
-The .Net Core 1.1 does not support WebSockets on Win7 and earlier.
+.Net Core 1.1 does not support WebSockets on Win7 and earlier.
 Track the issue [here](https://github.com/dotnet/corefx/issues/9503).